 Below is a list of graduate courses taken at American University SIS and their final projects.
 Selected works are featured here.

 - Venezuela: What’s Next and What to Do?

 - Worked with a team to produce a policy book for a Washington client.

-- Made recommendations for civil society to sustain and expand operation in the foreseeable political context.
+- Recommended best practices for civil society to sustain and expand operating space in the foreseeable political context.